Laryngeal cancer

 Do you have further questions about dealing with the condition in everyday life and additional support options?
 You will find information about this at the website of the Cancer Information Service of the German Cancer Research Center (in German).

-If you have any questions about laryngeal cancer, you can also make personal contact with the Cancer Information Service by dialing the freephone number (0800) 420 30 40 or writing an email to krebsinformationsdienst@dkfz.de.
+For all questions about laryngeal cancer, you can also make direct contact with Cancer Information Service doctors by dialing the freephone number (0800) 420 30 40 or by sending an e-mail to krebsinformationsdienst@dkfz.de.

 In cooperation with the Cancer Information Service of the German Cancer Research Center (Krebsinformationsdienst des Deutschen Krebsforschungszentrums).